rajsite/vireo-node-eightball/README.md

 - Postman (Optional tool for testing API endpoints)

 ## Testing the live demo
-The WebVI for the Magic 8-Ball can be seen as follows:
+The `Main.gviweb` for the Magic 8-Ball can be seen as follows:

 ![Main.gviweb showing a simple diagram that randomly returns a string from a set of possible strings](https://cdn.glitch.com/cfea0d4a-79ae-41a6-85f6-bba822e5a247%2Feightball_screenshot.png?1495405756951)

 The value passed to the Input control is ignored and a random string is returned in the output.